 Rocks and Minerals Identification Online (Books & Websites)

-There are numerous resources online which can help you to identify minerals.
+There are numerous resources online that can help you to identify minerals.
 They can be just static pages of information or dozens of mineral specimens and rock photos.
 Nowadays, the most fascinating stuff is provided by universities from all over the world.

-You can explore university collections online, check some samples under the microscope and even try to identify virtual minerals in the virtual lab!
+You can explore university collections online, check some samples under the microscope, and even try to identify virtual minerals in the virtual lab!
 Keep going to check the most helpful information to identify minerals and rocks from top universities.

 One of the most full mineral information websites, which is widely used by rock hunters, professional geologists, and scientists, is Webmineral.
 You can check the full list of mineral properties there.
-GIA – is the website of Gemological Institute of America and an out-of-competition gemological portal.
+GIA – is the website of the Gemological Institute of America and an out-of-competition gemological portal.

 There are many other helpful sources for mineral identification.
 Unfortunately, it doesn’t work the way we can see in science fiction movies when you just take a photo or show a sample to the webcam.